abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 an impermanent phenomenon.
 It isn't a matter of trying to get rid of the self or annihilating it in any way, because it's not something that is solid or substantial anyway.
-That's why we reflect on the five *khandas–*form, feeling, perception, mental formations and consciousness – seeing them as impermanent, unsatisfactory and not-self.
-When we see the five khandas for what they are, we gain insight into their true nature and let go of our investment in them–which is not a rejection or annihilation, but a clear seeing.
+That's why we reflect on the five *khandas*---form, feeling, perception, mental formations and consciousness ---seeing them as impermanent, unsatisfactory and not-self.
+When we see the five khandas for what they are, we gain insight into their true nature and let go of our investment in them---which is not a rejection or annihilation, but a clear seeing.

 To be free of the world and worldly tendencies, we need to take leave of the world.
 Taking leave of the world means taking leave of the